Identity as a Service brings automation to digital bank’s secure authentication service

 Taking identity to a new level

 The bank had been using the Curity Identity Server for three years when they approached Data Ductus.
 The solution worked smoothly, and they had a well-organized developer organization to manage it.
 However, they wanted to use more of their internal resources for developing new services.
-Additionally, they didn’t want to be dependent on inhouse identity expertise, and therefore decided to secure external competence through IaaS.
+Additionally, they didn’t want to be dependent on inhouse identity expertise, and therefore decided to secure external competence through IDaaS.

-Together, experts from the bank and Data Ductus began setting up IaaS.
+Together, experts from the bank and Data Ductus began setting up IDaaS.
 The transition was finalized within the bank’s infrastructure three months later.
 The secure authentication service includes proactive maintenance and support to maintain security, identify and resolve potential issues before they escalate, and handle incidents quickly.

 “Whenever we begin working with a new customer we carry out a thorough analysis of their identity needs,” explains Per-Gustaf Stenberg, Solution Architect at Data Ductus.
 “We also identify which workflows and processes can be automated to improve operations, and implement technical and process best practices as standard.
 Additionnally, measurable and achievable SLAs are defined and agreed upon, and clear lines of communication are set up to ensure a transparent and effective collaboration”